Home > Short-Term Health Insurance > Wyoming Short-Term Health Insurance

 Short-term health insurance in Wyoming can be purchased by applicants who can meet an insurer’s underwriting guidelines.

-Most insurers will sell short-term health insurance to people under 65 years of age, as long as they don’t have a medical condition that will result in a declined application.1 But the specific requirements vary from one insurance company to another.
+Most insurers will sell short-term health insurance to people under 65 years of age, as long as they don’t have a medical condition that will result in a declined application.3 But the specific requirements vary from one insurance company to another.

-Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).2
+Short-term health insurance plans usually include blanket exclusions for pre-existing conditions, and they often use post-claims underwriting (meaning that they will go back through a person’s medical records after a claim is filed, to make sure it isn’t related to a pre-existing medical condition).4

-Most short-term health plans do not cover all of the ACA’s essential health benefits; the most commonly excluded are maternity care, prescription drugs, and mental health care.1 They also generally have limits on how much they’ll pay in benefits.
+Most short-term health plans do not cover all of the ACA’s essential health benefits; the most commonly excluded are maternity care, prescription drugs, and mental health care.3 They also generally have limits on how much they’ll pay in benefits.
 It’s important to double-check all of the plan information before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

-There are many qualifying life events that will trigger a special enrollment period and allow you to buy a plan through Wyoming’s health insurance exchange/marketplace (HealthCare.gov) or directly from one of the insurers that offer ACA-compliant individual/family coverage in Wyoming).
+There are many qualifying life events that will trigger a special enrollment period and allow you to buy a plan through Wyoming’s health insurance exchange/Marketplace (HealthCare.gov) or directly from one of the insurers that offer ACA-compliant individual/family coverage in Wyoming.

-Note that financial assistance (premium subsidies and cost-sharing reductions) is only available if you buy the plan through the exchange/marketplace.
+Note that financial assistance (premium subsidies and cost-sharing reductions) is only available if you buy the plan through the exchange/Marketplace.

 Marketplace plans are purchased on a month-to-month basis, so you can enroll in coverage even for only a few months until another policy takes effect (with a premium subsidy if you’re eligible).
-So if you’ll soon be eligible for an employer-sponsored plan or Medicare, you can still sign up for a policy through the marketplace/exchange, and then cancel it when your other coverage starts.
+So if you’ll soon be eligible for an employer-sponsored plan or Medicare, you can still sign up for a policy through the Marketplace/exchange and then cancel it when your other coverage starts.

 When should I consider buying short-term health insurance in Wyoming?